bbartling/open-fdd/README.md

  - [ ] make `energy_efficiency` faults, IPython reports, and examples to `optimize` in reducing energy consumption.
  - [ ] make `metering`, faults, IPython reports, and examples to possibly model utility metering data.
  - [ ] create SQL example to read data from time series db and write back to SQL to then read faults in Grafana.
  - [ ] other?
 Certainly!
-Here's a revised version of your contribution guidelines:
+As ChatGPT would eagerly say!

 ## Contribute